satansdeer/satansdeer.github.com/content/legacy-posts/quokka-clone/index.md

   Due to how those decorations work we need to create a separate `decorationType` for each case because we want to have different `contextText` values.

-  Then we define range - in our case, it's just one line so start and end sections of this range are the same.
+ Then we define range - in our case, it's one line so start and end sections of this range are the same.

   And finally, we apply created a decoration to the `activeEditor`.